 The ubiquitous blue NHS logo does its PR task well: for many it continues to reassure us by symbolising an integrated and freely accessible health service that will endure beyond our individual lives.
 The sign thus serves as a kind of shield or amulet saying: your socialised welfare is assured, here, to care for you, to protect you.
-But we can see, increasingly, how the sign - while conjuring such unitary purpose and functioning - may also conceal many hidden conflicts of interest and agencies of control.
+But we have seen, increasingly, how the sign - while conjuring such unitary purpose and functioning - may also conceal many hidden conflicts of interest and agencies of control.
 Like a franchised commercial network, the individual units may be conducting other, hidden, business behind the friendly-familiar sign.
+The illusion, though, is mostly successful, even when specious: it comforts, calms and reassures.

-This worried observation is not new to some, but is becoming clearer and greater with this government's response to the Covid-19 pandemic.
-This is amplified further by the Health Secretary's recently stated predictions and wishes for the future functioning of the NHS.
+This worried and discrepant observation is not new to some, but has become clearer and greater with this government's response to the Covid-19 pandemic.
+This was amplified further by the previous Health Secretary's repeatedly stated predictions and wishes for the future functioning of the NHS.